 Why dry lumber?

-Some key benefits to drying wood include:
+Key benefits to drying wood

-Air drying versus kiln drying
+Air drying vs kiln drying

-- Air circulation.
-Airflow is necessary for circulating heat and removing moisture from lumber.
+- Air circulation: Airflow is necessary for circulating heat and removing moisture from lumber.
 Air is typically circulated by internal fans or blowers mounted on the outside.

 Kiln drying preparation

-Steel wheel applications
+Steel cart wheel applications

 Steel is an exceptional material for rail applications.
 Compared to other materials, it offers an ideal balance of strength and hardness to prevent early wear and potential failure.
 This minimizes maintenance time and keeps operations running with maximum output and profitability.
-Double flange wheels are ideal for lumber kiln operations, as they can be installed to float slightly to accommodate rails that have been misshapen from heavy-duty applications.
+Double flange metal cart wheels are ideal for lumber kiln operations, as they can be installed to float slightly to accommodate rails that have been misshapen from heavy-duty applications.